openoms/raspiblitz-extras/README.md

 # RaspiBlitz Extras

 WIP - help with testing is much appreciated.
-If a RaspiBlitz setup breaks restoring to a clean SDcard image is the easiest solution.

-login to your RaspiBlitz with the user `admin`:
+* login to your RaspiBlitz with the user `admin`:
     `ssh admin@RASPIBLITZ_IP`

 ## Prepare the extras

-* Run these in the RaspiBlitz terminal:
+* Run these in the RaspiBlitz terminal to (re)download the scripts from this repo:

     ```bash
+    cd
+    rm -rf raspiblitz-extras/
     git clone https://github.com/openoms/raspiblitz-extras.git
     cd raspiblitz-extras/
-    # use `git pull` if updating
-    sudo chmod -R +x *
-    cp -rf * /home/admin/
-    cd
-    ```

-## Update the scripts (if downloaded before)
-* Run these in the RaspiBlitz terminal:

-    ```bash
-    cd raspiblitz-extras/
-    git pull
     sudo chmod -R +x *
     cp -rf * /home/admin/
     cd